 Narcissism Is a Bad Sign: CEO Signature Size, Investment, and Performance

-Using the size of CEO signatures in SEC filings to measure individual narcissism, we find that it is associated with several negative firm outcomes.
-We first validate signature size as a measure of narcissism in a laboratory experiment.
-We then use CEO signatures to study the relation between CEO narcissism, the firm’s investment policies, and firm performance.
-CEO narcissism is associated with overinvestment, particularly in the form of R&D and M&A expenditures, but not capital expenditures.
-Firms led by narcissistic CEOs are associated with lower innovative productivity in the form of patents and lower financial productivity in the form of profitability and operating cash flows.
+Using the size of CEO signatures in SEC filings to measure individual narcissism, we find that CEO narcissism is associated with several negative firm outcomes.
+We first validate signature size as a measure of narcissism but not overconfidence using two laboratory studies, and also find that our measure is correlated with employee perceptions of CEO narcissism used in prior research.
+We then use CEO signatures to study the relation between CEO narcissism and the firm’s investment policies and performance.
+CEO narcissism is associated with over investment, particularly in R&D and M&A expenditures (but not in capital expenditures).
+Firms led by narcissistic CEOs experience lower financial productivity in the form of profitability and operating cash flows.
 Despite this negative performance, narcissistic CEOs enjoy higher absolute and relative compensation.
-Using an options-based measure of overconfidence, we document our results are not driven by CEO overconfidence.
+Our results are robust to several alternative specifications, including controlling for a popular options-based overconfidence measure used in prior research.

 Keywords: CEO narcissism, signature size, firm investment, firm performance, CEO compensation